richardp6889/sep11-freedom-project/tool/learning-log.md

 Trying to understand what the tutorial did.
 Breaking down on what each line and value given did to the interaction.

-11/04/2024
+11/11/2024
 This week while on slack one of the members mentioned that it was best to move everything over to replit and that is exactly what I did and I don't know exactly if I was suppose to import the repl from github or creat the php server template and carry over the file from my IDE.

+11/23
+Mr Muller recommended using php -S localhost:8000 to have weltmeister.html running but for me it ended up just opening the index.html of the impact folder and gave no other option to open the weltmeister.
+Couldn't really do much since nothing worked with replit either.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc